 This module begins with the history of the EU budget.
-It goes through the legal provisions concerning the EU budget and it examines the whole financial framework for the period 2014-2020.
+It goes through the legal provisions concerning the EU budget and it examines the whole financial framework for the period 2021-2027.
 It points out the budgetary principles, including the compulsory and non-compulsory expenditures.
-It analyses the EU budget procedure and the approved budget for the year 2019.
-Finally the students will see how is the EU budget implemented and what are the new elements introduced by the Lisbon Treaty.
+It analyses the EU budget procedure and the approved budget.
+Finally, the students will see how the EU budget is implemented and what are the new elements introduced by the Lisbon Treaty.